anders94/raspberry-pi-home-automation/README.md

 The server uses MQTT, a lightweight messaging channel over TCP, and presents a pub-sub like interface to clients.
 Clients connect and can publish messages which get copied to all other connected clients.

+To start the server:

+    node server

+It will connect and listen to 0.0.0.0:1883 by default.